klightspeed/BrassMonkeyFridgeMonitor/README.md

 ### App Command flow

-When connecting to a fridge, the app sends a bind command and waits for a bind notify message to confirm that you are connecting to the right fridge.
+When connecting to a fridge, the app sends a bind command and waits for a bind notify message to confirm that you are connecting to the correct fridge.

 ```
 2023-09-05 23:05:12.827173  0x1235  Write   fe fe 03 00 01 ff